PumasAI-Labs/Data-Wrangling/docs/reference.md

 `DataFrame`

 : `DataFrame`s are a versatile and widely used data structure that represents tabular data.
-You can use them in Julia through the `DataFrames` package.
+You can use them in Julia through the `DataFrames.jl` package.

-`DataFramesMeta`
+`DataFramesMeta.jl`

-: A powerful package in Julia that extends the functionality of `DataFrames`, enabling advanced data manipulation and transformation.
+: A powerful package in Julia that extends the functionality of `DataFrames.jl`, enabling advanced data manipulation and transformation.
 It provides a concise and expressive syntax for defining data transformations through the use of macros.

 ## Get in touch